Eogala/Devops-bootcamp3/Project3.md

-* Edit the root directive within your server block to point to the directory where your downloaded website content is stored.
+* Edited the root directive within the both server block to point to the directory where the downloaded website content is stored.

-* Create a symbolic link for both websites ( Interior/ Cleaning) by running the following command. sudo ln -s /etc/nginx/sites-available/interior /etc/nginx/sites-enabled/
+* Created a symbolic link for both websites ( Interior/ Cleaning) by running the following command. sudo ln -s /etc/nginx/sites-available/interior /etc/nginx/sites-enabled/

 ![pic](img/img8.png)